Vincasar PFS Dosage

 VINCASAR PFS should not be given to patients while they are receiving radiation therapy through ports that include the liver.
 When VINCASAR PFS is used in combination with L-asparaginase, VINCASAR PFS should be given 12 to 24 hours before administration of the enzyme in order to minimize toxicity; administering L-asparaginase before VINCASAR PFS may reduce hepatic clearance of vincristine.

 VINCASAR PFS should not be diluted in solutions that raise or lower the pH outside the range of 3.5 to 5.5.
-It should not be mixed with anything other than normal saline or glucose in water.
+It should not be mixed with anything other than 0.9% Sodium Chloride Injection, USP.

 Whenever solution and container permit, parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.